actualbudget/actual/docs/getting-started/envelope-budgeting.md

 A popular saying is all your money should have a "job".

 One dollar (or whatever your currency is) may be used for Netflix while the next dollar may be for savings.
-Giving every dollar a job forces you to be honest about where you money is going because each dollar can only have one job.
+Giving every dollar a job forces you to be honest about where your money is going because each dollar can only have one job.